Ph.D. in Business Administration with a major in Management Information Systems

 gradprograms@wertheim.fsu.edu

-Management Information Systems is one of seven majors offered through FSU’s College of Business’ Ph.D. in Business Administration.
-The major admits two or three candidates each fall, and the program typically takes four years to complete.
+Management Information Systems is one of seven majors offered through the Herbert Wertheim College of Business’ Ph.D. in Business Administration.
+The MIS major is highly selective and traditionally admits a cohort of two or three exceptional candidates each Fall semester.

-- Prepares students to conduct high-impact research on topics such as AI strategy, digital transformation, and data-driven decision-making
+• Prepare students to conduct high-impact research on topics such as the strategic use of artificial intelligence (AI), digital transformation, online markets, healthcare analytics, and data-driven decision-making

-- Provides rigorous training in theory development, research methodologies, and data analytics
+• Provide rigorous training on the components of high-quality research – such as theory development, literature synthesis, research methodologies, and data analytics

-- Includes active faculty mentorship, foundational seminars and coursework, a second-year research study, comprehensive exams, and dissertation
+• Include active faculty mentorship, foundational seminars and coursework, guided first-year and second-year research study, comprehensive exams, and a publishable quality dissertation

 Student Accomplishments